OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 San Diego lab for FPGA development using Xilinx Vivado.
 This VM also auto-starts when Chonc boots, so it should generally always be running.
 It is connected to a Xilinx ZCU106 via five USB serial ports, one connected to the JTAG port and the other four connected to UART ports.
+At times an ADALM Pluto SDR is also connected.
-The ZCU106 is also connect to the lab LAN.
+The ZCU106 is also connected to the lab LAN.

 * An Ubuntu 20.04.2 virtual machine named `chonc-a` is set up in the San Diego lab for general Linux use.